-Two years after Northside flood, 'we just want it to be over'
+Two years after Northside flooding, 'we just want it to be over'

 “After that, he would scream and wake me up, ‘We’ve got to get out of here, the house is flooding.’
 And it wouldn’t even be raining,” Collins said.

-The flooding, which happened overnight June 15 to June 16 of 2019, was caused by the failure of a Metropolitan Sewer District storm water basin located in Northside.
+The flooding, which happened overnight June 15 to June 16, 2019, was caused by the failure of a Metropolitan Sewer District stormwater basin located in Northside.

 According to MSD, a few factors led to the problem.
 First, there were two heavy rainstorms back-to-back.
-Second, the CSO-125 project was still under construction.
-The project, which was federally mandated by the EPA and Ohio EPA, consists of two storm water basins: the Martha Basin and North Basin.
+Second, a combined sewer overflow overhaul in the area was still under construction.
+The project, which was federally mandated by the EPA and Ohio EPA, consists of two stormwater basins: the Martha Basin and North Basin.
 The basins are intended to prevent combined sewer overflows from entering the West Fork Channel.

-During that rain event, a berm on the North Basin failed and water poured out of the basin and onto Kirby Avenue.
-It then flowed down to Virginia Avenue and Martha Street, flooding homes on both as well as the Martha Basin.
+During that rain event, a berm on the North Basin failed, causing water to pour out of the basin onto Kirby Avenue.
+It then flowed down to Virginia Avenue and Martha Street, flooding homes on both streets as well as the Martha Basin.

 “When something is under construction, we didn’t have the berms completely stabilized.
-We didn’t have vegetation and all of those things help contribute to how fast the water is flowing into the basin and how well it can hold the water in there,” said Diana Christy, Executive Director of the Metropolitan Sewer District.
+We didn’t have vegetation, and all of those things help contribute to how fast the water is flowing into the basin and how well it can hold the water in there,” said Diana Christy, MSD's executive director.

-A third-party investigation also found some design flaws in the project, particularly the North Basin, according to Christy.
+A third-party investigation also found some design flaws in the project, particularly at the North Basin, according to Christy.

 “It was essentially undersized for the amount of flow that was coming into that area,” she said.
 “With the size of the basin and the ability of the water to exit that basin, there were some design errors that we are still evaluating.”

 The project is now complete and vegetation and erosion control are in place.
-All of which, Christy said will prevent this type of flooding from ever happening again.
-Plus, modifications have been made to the project which prevent the basins from filling up as high and allow them to drain more quickly.
+Christy said that will prevent this type of flooding from ever happening again.
+Engineers also modified the project before its completion to allow the basins to drain more quickly and prevent them from filling so rapidly.

 “I am confident where we are today is in a much better place than where we were two years ago,” Christy said.